 The Department celebrated its 30th Anniversary on the 5th December 2003.

-The Department is ranked first in New Zealand in the Mathematical and Information Sciences and Technology sector in the Performance-Based Research Funding (PBRF) exercise by the Tertiary Education Commission.
+In 2004 the Department was ranked first in New Zealand in the Mathematical and Information Sciences and Technology sector in the Performance-Based Research Funding (PBRF) exercise by the Tertiary Education Commission.

 While these accounts of machine advancements may seem interesting to look back upon, it is the people within a Department which really give it meaning.
 We found it of interest to look back and see who had come and gone.
 It is interesting to note that some 40 Lecturers have been involved in the Computer Science department over the last 21 years, and that just over half that number are currently serving in the Department.